John Landis: Early

-Landis began his film career working as a mailboy at 20th Century Fox.
-He worked as a "go-fer" and then as an assistant director during filming MGM's Kelly's Heroes in Yugoslavia in 1969; he replaced the film's original assistant director, who became ill and was sent home.
+Landis began his film career working as a mailboy at 20th Century-Fox.
+He worked as a "go-fer" and then as an assistant director during filming Metro-Goldwyn-Mayer's Kelly's Heroes in Yugoslavia in 1969; he replaced the film's original assistant director, who became ill and was sent home.
 During that time Landis became acquainted with actors Don Rickles and Donald Sutherland, both of whom would later work in his films.
 Following Kelly's Heroes, Landis worked on several films that were shot in Europe (especially in Italy and the United Kingdom), including Once Upon a Time in the West, El Condor and A Town Called Bastard (a.k.a.
 A Town Called Hell).
 Landis also worked as a stunt double.

 Aged 21, Landis made his directorial debut with Schlock.
 The film, which he also wrote and appeared in, is a tribute to monster movies.
 The gorilla suit for the film was made by Rick Baker—the beginning of a long-term collaboration between Landis and Baker.
 Though completed in 1971, Schlock was not released until 1973 after it caught the attention of Johnny Carson.
 A fan of the film, Carson invited Landis on The Tonight Show and showed clips to help promote it.
 Schlock has since gained a cult following, but Landis has described the film as "terrible".

 Landis was hired by Eon Productions to write a screen treatment for The Spy Who Loved Me, but his screenplay of James Bond foiling a kidnapping of the Pope in Latin America was rejected by Albert R. Broccoli for satirizing the Catholic Church.
 Landis was then hired to direct The Kentucky Fried Movie after David Zucker saw his Tonight Show appearance.
 The film was inspired by the satirical sketch comedy of shows like Monty Python, Free the Army, The National Lampoon Radio Hour and Saturday Night Live.
 It is notable for being the first film written by the Zucker, Abrahams and Zucker team, who would later have success with Airplane! and The Naked Gun trilogy.